intel/nauta/docs/user-guide/actions/predict.md

 # predict Command

-Use this commmand to start, stop, and manage prediction jobs.
+Use this command to start, stop, and manage prediction jobs.
+This section discusses the following main topics:

  - [batch Subcommand](#batch-subcommand)
  - [cancel Subcommand](#cancel-subcommand)